ormi-fi/Ormi-Subgraph/README.md

 Queries (HTTP):     https://api.thegraph.com/subgraphs/name/schlagonia/ormi-finance
 Subscriptions (WS): wss://api.thegraph.com/subgraphs/name/schlagonia/ormi-finance

-To Use:
+## To Use:
--Need to run the build so it generates a subgraph.yaml -Update the config file for which chain you are using.
-Set any addresses that dont apply to address(0) -Manually update the scripts in package.json
+ - Need to run the build so it generates a subgraph.yaml
+ - Update the config file for which chain you are using.
+Set any addresses that dont apply to address(0)
+ - Manually update the scripts in package.json
----Prepare subgraph Scripts are manually set to network=Kovan and blockchain=ethereom.
+ - Prepare subgraph Scripts are manually set to network=Kovan and blockchain=ethereom.
 Will need to update for other chains
----SLUG still needs to be manually adjusted in Scripts to what subgraph is being used
+ - SLUG still needs to be manually adjusted in Scripts to what subgraph is being used

 The Ormi Protocol subgraphs index data from the protocol smart contracts, and expose a GraphQL endpoint hosted by [The Graph](https://thegraph.com).